 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included, among others, testing the effectiveness of controls over the timely identification of local tax laws, regulations, and judicial decisions, controls over the timely recognition of the liability for uncertain taxes, controls over the completeness of the tax provisions, and controls over the review of required disclosures.
-These procedures also included, amongst others, (i) testing the information used in the calculation of the liability for uncertain tax positions, including evaluating correspondence with tax authorities and assessing the outcomes of court decisions from competitors for industry-wide issues; (ii) testing the calculation of the liability for uncertain tax positions by jurisdiction, including management's assessment of the technical merits of tax positions and estimates of the amount of tax benefit expected to be sustained; (iii) testing the completeness of management's assessment of both the identification of uncertain tax positions and possible outcomes of each uncertain tax position; (iv) evaluating the status and results of tax audits with the relevant tax authorities; and (v) assessing the adequacy of the disclosures in the financial statements.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the completeness and measurement of the Company's uncertain tax positions, including evaluating the reasonableness of management's assessment of whether tax positions are probable of being sustained and the amount of potential benefit to be realized, the application of relevant tax laws, and estimated interest and penalties.
+These procedures included, among others, testing the effectiveness of controls over the timely identification of new or changes in existing local tax laws, regulations, and judicial decisions, controls over the timely recognition of the liability for "uncertain income taxes" and "non-income tax provisions" and controls over the review of required disclosures.
+These procedures also included, among others (i) testing the information used in the calculation of the liability for "uncertain income tax positions" and "non-income tax provisions", including evaluating correspondence with tax authorities and assessing the outcomes of court decisions for industry-wide issues; (ii) testing the calculation and underlying estimates of the liability for "uncertain income tax positions" and "non-income tax provisions" by jurisdiction, including management's assessment of the technical merits of uncertain income tax positions as well as the technical merits of nonincome tax claims; (iii) testing management's assessment of both the identification of "uncertain income tax positions" and "non-income tax claims" and possible outcomes; (iv) evaluating the status and results of tax audits with the relevant tax authorities; and (v) assessing the adequacy of the disclosures in the financial statements.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the measurement of the Company's "uncertain income tax positions" and "non-income tax provisions", including evaluating the reasonableness of management's assessment of whether uncertain income tax positions are probable of being sustained and the amount of potential benefit to be realized, evaluating the reasonableness of management's assessment of the probability of an unfavorable outcome of the non-income tax claim and the reasonableness of the estimated amount of loss, the application of relevant tax laws, and estimated interest and penalties.

 /s/ W. J. van der Molen RA PricewaterhouseCoopers Accountants N.V.
-Amsterdam, the Netherlands March 13, 2020
+Amsterdam, the Netherlands March 15, 2021